jherby2k/AudioWorks/README.md

 * [PowerShell Core 6.1+](https://github.com/PowerShell/PowerShell/releases) or Windows PowerShell 5.1+
 * [.NET Framework 4.7.1+](https://support.microsoft.com/en-us/help/4054530/microsoft-net-framework-4-7-2-offline-installer-for-windows) (Windows only, if using Windows PowerShell)
-* Windows 7+, Ubuntu 16.04 or 18.04 (other Linux distros may work, but are currently untested).
+* Windows 7+, OSX 10.13, Ubuntu (18.04 or 16.04), Fedora 28 (other OS versions and distributions may work, but are currently untested).
 * [iTunes](https://www.apple.com/itunes) (optional, for AAC and ALAC support on Windows only.
 Requires the classic installer, not the Windows Store version.
 Technically only the Apple Application support packages are required).
 * libebur128-1 (via apt-get on Ubuntu 16.04 and 18.04)
 * libmp3lame0 (via apt-get on Ubuntu 16.04)
+* libebur128 (via dnf on Fedora 28)

 ### Installation